A doctor sacked for blowing the whistle after calling Australia’s quarantine policy “a disaster” has continued to speak out.

 Additionally, he describes the interaction between state and federal governments as “hostile”.

-Consequently, two days after media outlets published the comments, NSW Health fired Finlay via email.
+Two days after media outlets published the comments, NSW Health subsequently fired Finlay via email.

 Doctor fired because of a reduction in passengers

-And further, she insists his comments are not the reason for his termination.
+And furthermore, she insists his comments are not the reason for his termination.

 “Due to the reduction of arrivals at the airport, the number of medical and nursing shifts have been reduced,” she said.